The standard definition of a children’s home is;

 “a public institution for the care and protection of children whose parents can no longer care for them.”

 A Compass Children’s Home is exactly that; a home.

 A home where our brilliant teams provide substitute parenting for children and young people who experience a range of behavioural and emotional difficulties.
 A home where we find out how a child would like their bedroom decorated before they arrive.
 A home where we encourage our children to get involved in activities, a home in which we learn, listen, guide and care.

-Our homes put emphasis on individualised care and are 97% good and outstanding, 18% better than providers nationally.
 We don’t subscribe to a single theoretical or therapeutic model, but look instead at each child and their needs.
 We look at it as if a child or young person may come to us with an empty tool box, and we provide them the tools they will need for everyday life.